gamtiq/frontend-tools/README.md

     - [A complete guide to CSS functions](https://css-tricks.com/complete-guide-to-css-functions/)
     - [Bootstrap Cheatsheet](https://bootstrap-cheatsheet.themeselection.com/) - an interactive list of Bootstrap classes, variables, and mixins.
     - [CSS Protips](https://github.com/AllThingsSmitty/css-protips) - a collection of tips to help take your CSS skills pro.
+    - [CSS Tip](https://css-tip.com/) - discover new CSS Tricks and enhance your web development skills.
+CSS Tip helps you stay up to date with the latest and modern web features.
     - [CSS-Tricks](https://css-tricks.com/) - a site about all things web design and development.
     - [CSS Triggers](https://csstriggers.com/) - a reference for the render impact of mutating CSS properties.
     - [cssdb](https://cssdb.org/) - a comprehensive list of CSS features and their positions in the process of becoming implemented web standards.